Hives/hives.github.io/_posts/2019-02-10-plibmttbhgaty-java.md

 ---

-On Saturday 9th Feb I went in to the Makers PLIBMTTBHGATY\* open day, intending to try something new.
+On Saturday 9th Feb I went in to the Makers PLIBMTTBHGATY\* open day, to have a go at something new.
 I decided to have a go at Java, not knowing anything about it.
 Sat with a couple of other Makers' attendees, I worked through the exercises in this repo:
 <https://github.com/hives/java_intro>